pauldc31/nsexec/README.md

 ### Using nsexec
 ----------------

+First, you need to map your user inside /etc/subuid and /etc/subgid, like below:
+<your_username>:1000:65536

+For more information about uidmaps, take a look [here](https://stgraber.org/2017/06/15/custom-user-mappings-in-lxd-containers/)

-Where is a small example of how to start a new bash with all namespaces active:
+After this is set, you can run the command below, to receive a new bash with **root** user and all namespace active:

 	nsexec --unshare-all

+If you have downloaded a rootfs, make sure the owner of the all files of that rootfs belongs to <your_username> and execute:

+	nsexec --unshare-all --rootfs <path_to_your_rootfs>